 The skill level of the individual is another piece of the puzzle.
 Skills such as attorneys, accountants, electricians, plumbers, are just a few examples of very skilled positions that depending on many other factors might fall into the classification of contractor vs employee.
 Keep in mind that this alone does not determine their classification.

 So, let’s look at an example.

 If you asked a Certified Public Accountant to perform your accounting duties at your business and this is the only work the CPA does, they do it at your facility, using your computer, and have done it for a few years, I would almost guarantee that they are going to be considered an employee.

-On the other hand if the individual has many other businesses that they perform work for and do it at their own office on their own schedule they would be considered an independent contractor vs employee.
+On the other hand, if the individual has many other businesses that they perform work for and do it at their own office on their own schedule they would be considered a contractor vs employee.
 Why?
 Because they are controlling the work and when it is being done, as well as, the paying the cost of the facility, utilities, etc. They are only responsible for the outcome of the work and nothing more.

-There are many other factors that go into determining whether someone can be considered an independent contractor vs employee so make sure you consult with a legal professional for advice.
+There are many other factors that go into determining whether someone can be considered an employee versus independent contractor so make sure you consult with a legal professional for advice.
 Understand that nothing in this article is to be considered legal advice.
 It is solely based on my experience as a Human Resources Professional.